morteng/SF4/VALIDATION.md

 - notification_count must be passed to all admin templates
 - Handle errors gracefully (return 0 on error)
 - Validate enum values match defined types
+- Ensure notifications are marked as read when viewed